lanl/PYSEQM/docs/source/quick_start.rst

    'molid': [0],
    'thermo': 1,
    'dump': 1,
-   'prefix':
-   '../../Outputs_location'
+   'prefix': '../../Outputs_location'
    }

-Set the molecule ID to allow simulation of multiple molecules by passing different IDs.
+The 'molid' key takes a list as the value.
+This list should contain the indices of the molecules on which MD has to be run, if multiple molecules have been given as input.

 xxx